 Susana Moreira Marques is a writer and journalist.
-She was born in Oporto in 1976 and now lives in Lisbon, where she writes for Público and Jornal de Negócios.
+She was born in Porto in 1976 and now lives in Lisbon, where she writes for Público and Jornal de Negócios.
 Between 2005 and 2010 Moreira Marques lived in London, working at the BBC World Service while also a correspondent for Portuguese newspaper Público.
 Her journalism has won several prizes, including the Prémio AMI – Jornalismo Contra a Indiferença and the 2012 UNESCO ‘Human Rights and Integration’ Journalism Award (Portugal).
-Now and at the Hour of our Death is her first book.
+Now and at the Hour of Our Death is her first book.

 Praise for Susana Moreira Marques